GoogleCloudPlatform/DataflowTemplates/v2/spanner-change-streams-to-sharded-file-sink/README_Spanner_Change_Streams_to_Sharded_File_Sink.md

 * **spannerProjectId** (Cloud Spanner Project Id.): This is the name of the Cloud Spanner project.
 * **metadataInstance** (Cloud Spanner Instance to store metadata when reading from changestreams): This is the instance to store the metadata used by the connector to control the consumption of the change stream API data.
 * **metadataDatabase** (Cloud Spanner Database to store metadata when reading from changestreams): This is the database to store the metadata used by the connector to control the consumption of the change stream API data.
-* **sessionFilePath** (Session File Path in Cloud Storage): Session file path in Cloud Storage that contains mapping information from HarbourBridge.
 * **gcsOutputDirectory** (Output file directory in Cloud Storage): The path and filename prefix for writing output files.
 Must end with a slash.
 DateTime formatting is used to parse directory path for date & time formatters.
 (Example: gs://your-bucket/your-path/).
 * **sourceShardsFilePath** (Source shard details file path in Cloud Storage): Source shard details file path in Cloud Storage that contains connection profile of source shards.
+Atleast one shard information is expected.

 ### Optional Parameters

 * **startTimestamp** (Changes are read from the given timestamp): Read changes from the given timestamp.
 Defaults to empty.
 * **endTimestamp** (Changes are read until the given timestamp): Read changes until the given timestamp.
 If no timestamp provided, reads indefinitely.
 Defaults to empty.
+* **sessionFilePath** (Session File Path in Cloud Storage, needed for sharded reverse replication): Session file path in Cloud Storage that contains mapping information from HarbourBridge.
+Needed when doing sharded reverse replication.
 * **windowDuration** (Window duration): The window duration/size in which data will be written to Cloud Storage.
 Allowed formats are: Ns (for seconds, example: 5s), Nm (for minutes, example: 12m), Nh (for hours, example: 2h).
 (Example: 5m).
 Defaults to: 10s.
 * **filtrationMode** (Filtration mode): Mode of Filtration, decides how to drop certain records based on a criteria.
 Currently supported modes are: none (filter nothing), forward_migration (filter records written via the forward migration pipeline).
 Defaults to forward_migration.
+* **metadataTableSuffix** (Metadata table suffix): Suffix appended to the spanner_to_gcs_metadata and shard_file_create_progress metadata tables.Useful when doing multiple runs.Only alpha numeric and underscores are allowed.